beckitrue/container-app-workshop/lesson_8/README.md

 # README

 In this lesson, we will learn how to use MCP servers to create our Docker container from [lesson_1](../lesson_1).
+We're going to use Claude Desktop (a LLM client) to interact with the MCP servers.
+Claude Desktop is a paid application, but it is free to use for the first 30 days.
+You can use Claude Desktop to interact with the MCP servers and create Docker container.
+We could just as easily create a brand new container, but we're going to use the MCP servers to recreate the container from lesson_1.

 MCP is a protocol that allows us to use LLMs to inteact with datasources and tools like Github, Docker, Google Search, and more.
 You can find more informtion about MCP in the [MCP documentation](https://modelcontextprotocol.io/introduction/).